eonist/ParallelLoop/README.md

 Bring parallel and functional operations to swift

 ### Features:
-- 👯‍♂️Process data in parallel over many cpu-cores and awaits
+- 👯‍♂️ Process data in parallel over many cpu-cores and awaits
 - 💜 Functional operations you already know and love
 - ⚛️ Thread safe values across cpu-cores with AtomicValue
 - ⏩ Easily stride big data-sets with the array divide operation